Top 10 Cambodian Street Food: A Culinary Adventure

 Instructions

-1. Marinate beef in marinade ingredients for 30 minutes.
+1. Marinate beef (or tofu) in marinade ingredients for 30 minutes.

 2. Stir-fry beef in 1 tbsp oil over high heat for 2-3 minutes until browned; set aside.